4d/docs/website/translated_docs/pt/FormObjects/dropdownList_Overview.md

   aCities{6}:="Green Bay"
 ```

 In this case, the name of the [variable](properties_Object.md#variable-or-expression) associated with the object in the form must be `aCities`.
-This code could be placed in the form method and be executed when the `On Load` form event runs.
+Esse código pode ser colocado no método formulário e executado quando o evento de formulário `On Load` acontecer.

 *  Before the object is displayed, load the values of a list into the array using the [LIST TO ARRAY](https://doc.4d.com/4dv19/help/command/en/page288.html) command.
 For example: